TeleGeography started producing submarine cable maps in 1999, but we had been mapping the world of telecommunications for years before that.

 Cable capacity was even listed as number of voice channels, not bits per second.

-Our second map, published in 1997, hints at the explosion of new, fiberoptic cables that was to come.
-Several planned systems are shown on the map; some of those cables—like Gemini and China-U.S. that were planned/under construction at the time— have now been retired.
+Our second map, published in 1997, hints at the explosion of new fiber optic cables to come.
+Several planned systems are shown on the map; some of those cables—like Gemini and China-U.S.—that were planned/under construction at the time have now been retired.